tztztztz/php-no-slam-cache/README.md

 It is many readers, one writer at once synchronisation model.

-Using No Slam Cache requires different than usual approach to creating the resource, NOT like this:
+Using No Slam Cache requires different than usual approach to creating the resource, NOT in that way:

-`if (!resource in cache) {`
+ `if (!resource exists in the cache) { `

-`1. create resource`
+ `1. create resource: several DB calls, searching, etc., few seconds to complete`

-`2. put in cache`
+ `2. put new resource into the cache `

-`}`
+ `3. return new resource`

+ `} `

+...BUT within SINGLE call to the Cache Manager.

 With No Slam Cache it is done by passing closure/callback function that creates resource to the Cache Manager function that retrieves resource from cache.

+If resource exists in the cache, closure is not executed and cached resource is returned.

-If resource does not exists in the cache then callback function is executed in synchronised block:
+If resource does not exists in the cache then callback function is executed in synchronised block, and only one callback function for given group and key is executed at once.

+Example of usage:

 `$cache = new CacheMethod();`